 Don't handle the fertile eggs after your broody starts to set.
 They don't need to be candled.
 She should instinctively kick out any that are infertile or eggs in which the chick is not developing correctly or dies.
 She will turn them as she moves in the nest and will also rotate the eggs in the outer ring to the center periodically.

 All you need to do is wait patiently.
 Twenty-one days later, your chicks should hatch.
 There is nearly a 100% hatch rate for eggs incubated under a broody hen.
-Keep the hen and her chicks separated from the rest of the flock in a safe place where the chicks can't squeeze through fencing or be vulnerable to predators until they are big enough to join the rest of the flock.
+Keep the hen and her chicks separated from the rest of the flock in a safe place (preferably right inside the coop so they are considered part of the flock right from the start) where the chicks can't squeeze through fencing or be vulnerable to predators until they are big enough to join the rest of the flock.

 Feed them all non-medicated chick starter feed.
 The mother hen isn't laying eggs, so she doesn't need the additional calcium in layer feed and the calcium can damage chicks' kidneys if they are fed layer feed before they start laying.
 And it's as simple as that.